 - Delta Sky Club Executive Membership.
 With Executive Membership you can guest in up to 2 people per visit.
 If you don’t already have an Individual Membership, Delta will charge you two Choice Benefits to get Executive Membership.

 - 25,000 Bonus Miles.
-In my experience, Delta miles are usually worth around 1.2 cents each towards domestic award flights (and often worth up to 2 cents each for international flights and/or during award sales).
+In my experience, Delta miles are usually worth around 1.2 cents each when used for award flights.
 At 1.2 cents per mile, 25,000 bonus miles are worth about $300 in flights.
 One cool feature of the 25K miles choice benefit is that you can optionally gift the miles to someone else.

 And then there’s these, which I do not recommend: